MariusUrbonas/torso-mapper/README.md

 ## License

-`torso_mapper` is licensed under the MIT License.
+`torso-mapper` is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Credits